Common Myths About Insurance You Should Stop Believing

 Myth #1: “I Don’t Need Renters Insurance”

 Many renters assume their landlord’s insurance will cover their belongings in case of theft, fire, or other damage.
 In reality, a landlord’s policy only protects the building itself, not your personal possessions.
 Renters insurance is an affordable way to safeguard your belongings and provide liability coverage if someone is injured in your rental unit.
+This coverage can even be purchased if you aren't necessarily "renting" but are in need of personal liability protection while in between homes, or traveling.

 Myth #2: “My Auto Insurance Covers Everything”

 Auto insurance policies vary, and not all coverage is created equal.
 For example, liability insurance covers damage to other people and their property but doesn’t pay for repairs to your own vehicle.
 Comprehensive and collision coverage help protect your vehicle against theft, natural disasters, and accidents, but they come with deductibles.
 It’s important to understand your policy’s limits and consider additional coverage if needed.
+(Pro tip: any agent in our office would be happy to walk through your policy with you!).

 Myth #3: “Life Insurance Is Only for the Elderly”